 Louisa May Alcott is having a conversation with her family trying to decide where the head next in life.
 Shooting down ideas of writing or teaching, she turns favorably upon the idea of helping the war effort by volunteering as a war nurse.
 Down she travels from Massachusetts to Washington DC describing her bumbling travels with much levity.
 At the hospital, she explains the conditions and circumstances of daily hospital life.
 At first, she bumbles through the normal tasks but in a few days she becomes accustomed to the regular nurse routine.
 The hours are long, the food is poor, bandages are not always available and people die regularly without anesthetic.
 The death of one particular man of impressive character and stoic demeanor almost brought me to tears.
 Drifting from happy to sad moments with a impressive authenticity Louisa illuminates the world of an active war hospital.
 Be ready for laughing and crying while reading Hospital Sketches.

-free audiobook download: https://librivox.org/incidents-in-the-life-of-a-slave-girl-by-harriet-jacobs/
+free audiobook download: https://librivox.org/hospital-sketches-by-louisa-may-alcott/